danielrcollins1/OED-Expanded/equipment.md

 in shillings and multiply by 3 for SP cost.

-**Monthly Upkeep**: Equal to 1% of current XP (of highest class) in Silver Pieces, minimum 20sp.
+**Monthly Upkeep**: Equal to 1% of current XP (of highest class) in Silver Pieces, minimum 20 sp.
 Paid monthly.
-If unpaid, the character suffers -10% to Attack rolls and HP, cumulative per month.
+If unpaid, the character suffers –10% to Attack rolls and HP, cumulative per month.

 ## Encumbrance